Energy Bills

 Taking the time to find a decent energy tariff is one of the best ways to save money on energy.
 There are many providers out there and different deals, so it can be hard to work out what’s best for you.

-Energy suppliers have begun to offer fixed deals to some customers which may be cheaper than the current Ofgem Price Cap (not to be confused with the former Energy Price Guarantee from the UK Government).
+Energy suppliers offer fixed deals to some customers which may be cheaper than the current Ofgem Price Cap (not to be confused with the former Energy Price Guarantee from the UK Government).
 Whether you choose to stick with your current tariff or are considering fixing, here’s some recent advice from MSE.
 You can also use their 'Should You Fix?' calculator to get a prediction on whether you should go for a fixed tariff, based on your personal energy usage.

-When things settle, there are various sites you can use to check for the best tariffs for you:
+There are various sites you can use to check for the best tariffs for you:

 Other ways to save money